 What is our District Doing?

 The District received California Disaster Assistance Act (CDAA) funding to pay for 75% of the costs to remove dead and dying trees that threaten at-risk water and sewer infrastructure.
-We have contracted with Chriso's Tree Trimming and Traditional Tree Service to remove approximately 425 trees.
-Work is nearly complete; however, we will do one more round of inspections to catch any trees that have died this summer before we wrap up the project in September.
+We are pleased to report that we removed 433 trees in the District, protecting our facilities and the community.

 What are Other Agencies Doing?